 The board of the Evansdale Education Foundation, according to its bylaws can be as few as 3 and as many as 21 members.
 Some members serve as chairs of committees, while other members are considered “at large members” and contribute their time serving on multiple committees, stepping up to volunteer for tasks as needed, or simply learning the ropes.

-The foundation board usually meets one Sunday evening per month.
+The foundation board usually meets once a month.
 However, during “crunch” times, such as our Spring Fundraiser event, board nominations period, or during the hectic time when the school receives its staffing information for an upcoming school year, the board might meet 2 or more times a month.
 Likewise, particular committees sometimes meet more often when working towards a deadline or goal.

 All Evansdale Education Foundation members welcome input, comments, and suggestions about how we can better work with you to achieve our mission.

 Are you interested in serving the Evansdale Education Foundation as a board member or volunteer?
 Please fill out the attached Foundation Interest Form .
 The board nominations process usually kicks off in early spring, so please contact us if you are interested in serving on the board.
 Volunteers are welcome any time!